sassoftware/saspy/saspy/doc/source/install.rst

 Remote
 ~~~~~~
-A remote connection is defined as a connection to any workspace server on any SAS platform
+A remote connection is defined as a connection to any Workspace Server on any SAS platform
 from either a Unix or Windows client.
+This module does not connect to a SAS Metadata Server (OMR),
+but rather connects directly to an Object Spawner to get access to a Woekspace Server.
+If you already
+access these with other SAS clients, like Enterprise Guide (EG), you may already be familiar with
+connecting to OMR, but not directly to the others by host/port.
+There is information in the
+:doc:`advanced-topics` section about using Proc iomoperate to find Object Spawners and Workspace
+Server to get values for the three keys defined below (iomhost, iomport, appserver).

 The following keys are available for the configuration definition dictionary: